jayelle-may/nvidia-reset/README.md

   acceleration, video players) will be killed when its session is torn down.
 - Not a substitute for fixing an actually-crashed/hung driver — this is for recovering a wedged display session without a full reboot.

+## Why

+  I have an issue with one of my monitors thatcauses it to sometimes have a vertical line on the screen that scrunches some pixels together.
+The fix for this on windows was either rebooting the monitor(sometimes several times) or reseting the graphics driver(which consistently fixes it the first time every time).
+I wanted something similar on my arch setup and this was as close as I could easily get.
+Might try to find a way to suspend and resume the display manager session but this is good enough for now.